aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.web/icu_web.md

  #  Redistribution and use in source and binary forms, with or without
  # modification, are permitted provided that the following conditions are met:
  #
- #  Redistributions of source code must retain the above copyright notice,
+ #  Redistributions of source id must retain the above copyright notice,
  # this list of conditions and the following disclaimer.
  #  Redistributions in binary form must reproduce the above
  # copyright notice, this list of conditions and the following